vickmuir/vpc-on-classic-block-storage/block_storage_vpc_about.md

 ### Boot volumes
 {: #block-storage-vpc-boot-volumes}

 When you create an instance, a 100 GB boot volume is automatically created and attached to the instance.
 The boot volume has a maximum IOPS of 3,000 IOPS.
-You can encrypt the boot volume by using [your own encyption keys](#about-customer-managed-encrytion) or use the default [provider-managed encryption](#about-provider-managed-encryption).
+You can encrypt the boot volume by using [your own encryption keys](#about-customer-managed-encrytion) or use the default [provider-managed encryption](#about-provider-managed-encryption).
 A boot volume can't be manually detached and deleted but it is deleted when you delete the instance.

 ### Secondary data volumes
 {: #secondary-data-volumes}